SOD1: Amyotrophic lateral sclerosis (Lou Gehrig's disease)

 Mutations (over 150 identified to date) in this gene have been linked to familial amyotrophic lateral sclerosis.
 However, several pieces of evidence also show that wild-type SOD1, under conditions of cellular stress, is implicated in a significant fraction of sporadic ALS cases, which represent 90% of ALS patients.

-The most frequent mutation are A4V (in the U.S.A.) and H46R (Japan).
+The most frequent mutations are A4V (in the U.S.A.) and H46R (Japan).
 In Iceland only SOD1-G93S has been found.
 The most studied ALS mouse model is G93A.
 Rare transcript variants have been reported for this gene.

 Virtually all known ALS-causing SOD1 mutations act in a dominant fashion; a single mutant copy of the SOD1 gene is sufficient to cause the disease.
 The exact molecular mechanism (or mechanisms) by which SOD1 mutations cause disease are unknown.
 It appears to be some sort of toxic gain of function, as many disease-associated SOD1 mutants (including G93A and A4V) retain enzymatic activity and Sod1 knockout mice do not develop ALS (although they do exhibit a strong age-dependent distal motor neuropathy).

 ALS is a neurodegenerative disease characterized by selective loss of motor neurons causing muscle atrophy.
 The DNA oxidation product 8-OHdG is a well-established marker of oxidative DNA damage.
 8-OHdG accumulates in the mitochondria of spinal motor neurons of persons with ALS.
 In transgenic ALS mice harboring a mutant SOD1 gene, 8-OHdG also accumulates in mitochondrial DNA of spinal motor neurons.
 These findings suggest that oxidative damage to mitochondrial DNA of motor neurons due to altered SOD1 may be significant factor in the etiology of ALS.